 CompTIA Security+ covers the skills needed to become an efficient security administrator and carry out those responsibilities to develop, implement, and manage a robust defense system.
 This is done by installing, managing, and troubleshooting security solutions.

-As a security administrator, among the other responsibilities, include site surveys, WiFi analyzers, wireless access point (WAP) placements.
+As a security administrator, among the other responsibilities, including site surveys, WiFi analyzers, wireless access point (WAP) placements.
 Supporting these implementation tasks requires security administrators to know how to implement ideal security protocols to secure network designs.

 Junior Penetration Tester